davidw3c/portfolio/content/posts/creating-pardot-mjml-templates.md

 However, it is important to understand that there are some special considerations which must be made when using [MJML](https://mjml.io/) in conjunction with [Pardot](https://www.pardot.com/).

+In this guide I will seek to establish some useful tips when it comes to making MJML tags work in conjunction with Pardots "editable region" attributes.

 ## How to make an template editable in Pardot

 In order to make parts of an email template editable in Pardot you need to attach `pardot-region` attributes to HTML tags.